SegmOnto/SegmOnto.github.io/docs/pj/idea.md

 In order to cope with the complexity of documents, two safety devices are offered:

-- The main types of zones and lines are not open to any modification, but a Custom zone, which functions as a private zone, offers the possibility to encode additional features that would have been forgotten.
+- The main types of zones and lines are not open to any modification, but a [`CustomZone`](https://segmonto.github.io/gd/gdZ/CustomZone/) and a [`CustomLine`](https://segmonto.github.io/gd/gdL/CustomLine), which functions as private zonee, offer the possibility to encode additional features that would have been forgotten.
-- A system of subtypes (using the following syntax: Type:Subtype) has been added and offers only suggested values: it is possible to opt for personal subtypes, functioning at the level of a specific document only.
+- A [specific syntax](https://segmonto.github.io/gd/syntax), using a system of subtypes (using the following syntax: Type:Subtype) has been added and offers only suggested values: it is possible to opt for personal subtypes, functioning at the level of a specific document only.